rinogrego/rinogrego/README.md

 My name is Rino, and I am a mathematics student who love to learn about technology.
 I currently live in Bogor, Indonesia.

-I have a passion in data-related field and also a huge interest in web development.
+Not only I am passionate in the data-related field but I also have a huge interest in web development.

 I work mainly with Python due to its readability and wide range of applications that intersect with my interests.